 Ofsted and the independent inspectorates now take the work of schools in this area into account during inspections.

-Examples of the understanding and knowledge pupils are expected to learn include:
+- Examples of the understanding and knowledge students are expected to learn include:

 - an understanding of how citizens can influence decision-making through the democratic process